SFDO-Community-Sprints/DEI-Framework/README.md

 ### September 2020 Sprint

-Goals:

-- Complete the Partner Survey.
+What we are working on:

+#### Partner Survey

 This survey is in collobration with Amplify.
 It will be initially distributed at the Salesforce.org Partner Summit on Oct 6.
 It will also be distributed to the broader community.
+We are reviewing the questions, putting finishing touches on and any final questions.

-- Revisit the Sprint Participant Survey
+#### Sprint Participant Survey

+#### Customer Survey

 ### July 2020 Mini-Sprint
 (Link to blog post when it is complete)